 Monster Corps Coordinator

 Rachel (aka Crafty) is an independent consultant in the greater San Francisco Bay Area.
 She has yet to choose one discipline and can be frequently found consulting on anything from unique wearables to front-end development to design and more.
 She also likes to teach whether it be 1:1 private lessons or as a volunteer with both adults and kids.
-During the last four years she has also amused herself sewing, herding cats and hacking culture at AMT and several other Bay Area maker/artist spaces.
+During the last four years she has also amused herself sewing, herding cats and hacking culture at ACE and several other Bay Area maker/artist spaces.

-Steven joined in September 2018 AMT specifically to help with our “financial things” and support the community.
+Steven joined in September 2018 ACE specifically to help with our “financial things” and support the community.
 He brings professional experience working with schools across the country.
 He enjoys helping non-profits worry less about the finances and more about the programming.
 After moving across the country three times (!) he looks forward to learning the laser and enjoying all the Bay Area has to offer.

 When not tinkering on software and electronics projects Matt fills his time with guitar, board games and an assortment of other hobbies which is growing by the minute.